 “It gets you further — and it also makes you a better human being.”

-Tom explains how the great American psychologist William James told us that the deepest human need is the need to feel appreciated.
-When we say “Thank you” we give people that appreciation.
+He explains how the great American psychologist William James discovered that the deepest human need is the need to feel appreciated.
+Saying, “Thank you” gives people that appreciation.

-In a time of change, saying “Thank you” also brings three other valuable benefits:
+And in this time of change, saying “Thank you” also brings us three other important benefits:

-• It reminds us of what is important, what is worth being grateful for
+- It reminds us of what matters, what is worth being grateful for

-• Stronger relationships with the people who can help us to achieve what needs to be done
+- Stronger relationships with the people who can help us to achieve whatever needs to be done

-In this time of massive change, all these things lay a foundation from which we can build: a foundation from which we can become antifragile, able to use change to become stronger and more valuable.
+In this time of massive change, all these things lay a foundation on which we can build: a launch pad from which we can become antifragile, able to use change to become stronger and more valuable.

-When was the last time you said “Thank you” — either to someone else or to yourself?
-What would happen if you said “Thank you” more often?
-Thank you.
+When was the last time you said “Thank you” — to yourself or someone else?
+How did that make you, and them, feel?
+Is it time to start saying “Thank you” more often?

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.